needle-mirror/com.unity.game-foundation/Documentation~/DataLayers.md

 # Data Layers

-The Data Layer provides an abstraction to the data operations in Game Foundation, providing developers more flexibilities to decide where to save, load, synchronize, but also more control around the states of all the objects of Game Foundation (see the [architecture] page for more context).
+The Data Layer provides an abstraction to the data operations in Game Foundation, providing developers more flexibilities to decide where to save, load, synchronize, but also more control around the states of all the objects of Game Foundation (see the [Architecture] page for more context).

 The API notifies the data layer of the changes operated inside Game Foundation so it can save those changes on files locally, or synchronize them in the Cloud.